International Trade Customs Law

 Several important agencies oversee the importation of goods into US ports.
 An already rushed delivery can be further delayed without proper trade compliance, documentation, and labeling that violates antidumping and countervailing duties imposed on items classified from certain origin countries.
 Accordingly, the US Customs and Border Protection agency has the authority to inspect, seize, fine, and demand further inquiry when shippers or goods fall into sometimes confusing categories.
 When notification from any federal agency is given, it’s important to be prepared and find solutions quickly before the problem worsens.

 Similarly, countries that receive goods from the US may face similar scrutiny when regulatory benchmarks are not satisfied.
-Essentially termed “export controls”, some may appear bureaucratic in nature while others face serious violations of domestic law (i.e., failing to an electronic export information for goods over $2,500).
+Essentially termed “export controls”, some may appear bureaucratic in nature while others face serious violations of domestic law (i.e., failing to document electronic export information for goods over $2,500).
 When merchants hear the news that their goods have been seized, many are stunned to learn they must petition (or protest) the seizure within 30 days.
+For many in the trade industry, a Customs request for information can be the first step in what is to become a very serious inquiry that can jeopardize the shipment.

 Under Title VII, the Department of Commerce and the International Trade Commission hold the responsibilities in determining whether a foreign importer has violated US Tariff law by selling goods under fair value or those which have been subsidized by foreign government programs.
 This is done through a preliminary phase injury investigation.
 Where one agency determines whether either subsidizing or dumping exists, the other determines the degree.